 One of the best tips for moving across state lines without breaking the bank is just this: planning prevents predicaments.
 It’s essential to draw up a relocation budget and make sure to reserve 20% or more for all the stuff that you can’t foresee, but Murphy is sure to remember.
 This should cover each and every expense related to the move, even though some bills may come due only well after you’ve settled into your new residence: you need to know the total amount to plan effectively and compare different alternatives.

-Taking out a short-term loan , for instance, may enable you to move sooner and avoid a weekly long-distance commute, thus saving you money.
+Taking out a short-term loan , for instance, may enable you to move sooner and avoid a weekly long-distance commute, thus saving you money (as much as living in an RV ).
 Perhaps you’ll want to find some temporary accommodation at first to give you time to scout the local property market for your perfect home.

 When making decisions like these, remember that the best way to move across the country is not always merely the cheapest: your time and energy are valuable as well.